Qowaiv/Qowaiv/README.md

 common to provide two or even more identifiers (of different identities) to a method, which can lead to nasty bugs.

-To overcome this, strongly-typed identifiers can safe the day: a specific type per identifier per identity.
+To overcome this, strongly-typed identifiers can save the day: a specific type per identifier per identity.
 Qowaiv's approach is to use an `Id<T>` where T is a class dealing with the logic/behavior of the underlying values.
 This gives a lot of flexibility, and requires hardly any code per identifier, as in 99% of